biglocalnews/sync-fed-contracts/highlighted_columns.md

 Also known as "modified."

 ## vendor_attributes
-13 Entity Business Types: Each business type attribute has its own definition, we recommend looking at the data dictionary for details
+13 Entity Business Types: Each business type attribute has its own definition, we recommend looking at the data dictionary for details.

 ## filedate
-The Big Local News script gets a list of contract terminations daily and logs them in json files.
+The Big Local News script gets a dataset of contract terminations daily in XML and saves them as JSON files.

 This is the day that the file this cancellation appears in was written.

 ## filename
-The name of the json file on Big Local News' website that this modification appears in.
+The name of the JSON file inside Big Local News' ZIPped archive that this modification appears in.

 ## fpds_url
 A link to the contract ID searched on fpds.gov.